Got My Mojo Working

 "Got My Mojo Working" is a blues song written by Preston "Red" Foster and first recorded by R&B singer Ann Cole in 1956.
 Foster's lyrics describe several amulets or talismans, called mojo, which are associated with hoodoo, an early African-American folk-magic belief system.

-In 1957, Muddy Waters adapted the song with some different lyrics and a new musical arrangement.
+In 1957, Muddy Waters released the song with some different lyrics and a new musical arrangement.
 It was a feature of his performances throughout his career, with a live version recorded in 1960 identified as the best known.
-Waters' rendition has received several awards and otherwise recognized by various organizations and publications.
+Waters' rendition has received several awards and has been otherwise recognized by various organizations and publications.
 As a blues standard, it has been recorded by numerous blues and other artists.

 Origins

 The song was written by Preston "Red" Foster, an African-American musician unrelated to the actor of the same name.
 Music publisher and executive Sol Rabinowitz described Foster as "one of the shyest human beings I've ever met", and a judge in the early 1970s described him as "a Black man, about forty years of age ... with bleached blonde hair and highly modish clothing [who] sat quietly in the courtroom."

 According to Rabinowitz, Foster approached him in the mid-1950s with several songs.
 Rabinowitz recalled:

 In his biography of Muddy Waters, Robert Gordon gave a similar account: Waters and his band learned the song while backing Cole on a Southern tour and promptly recorded it after returning to Chicago.
 Rabinowitz claims he regularly sent Foster checks for songwriting royalties amounting to $20,000–30,000 a year in the 2000s.
-Foster later set up GetIt Records in Jamaica, New York, and released singles under his own name and as "The Mojo Kid".
+Foster later set up GetIt Records in Jamaica, New York, and released singles under his name and as "The Mojo Kid".

-Music historian Larry Birnbaum states that the 1955 R&B hit "Hands Off", written by Jay McShann, which he recorded with singer Priscilla Bowman, was the "obvious basis" for "Got My Mojo Working".
+Music historian Larry Birnbaum states that the 1955 R&B hit "Hands Off", written by Jay McShann, which he recorded with singer Priscilla Bowman, was the "obvious basis" for "Got My Mojo Working."
 The two songs were combined by Elvis Presley while jamming in the recording studio in 1970 and were released on the 1971 album Love Letters from Elvis.